Azure/AzureMonitorForVMs-ArmTemplates/ReadMe.md

 ### Azure Arc Machines:
 - ExistingArcVmOnboarding: Use this template to enable Azure Monitor for VMs if the Azure Arc machine already exists.

-> Note: You might observe ARM deployment template to either fail/timeout.
-This is expected for now as Azure Arc agent is still in preview and doesn't full support Dependency Agent yet.
-Furthermore, you can confirm the successful installation of the extensions by navigating to "C:\Packages\Plugins\" in your Azure Arc machine.

 ### Configure Workspace:
 - ConfigureWorkspace: Use this to enable Azure Monitor for VMs solution on the workspace.